 While the benefit of this layered approach is that it is flexible to your needs (you can skip contextual or conversation sections where you already have good conversational engagement) it is vital to first understand how and why some professional conversations never get off the ground to begin with - without this understanding, all subsequent efforts will be a waste of your time and energy.

-To a significant extent, our course deconstructs and reverse-engineers the task of those trying to deceive us in order to out-fox the fox.
+To a significant extent, our course deconstructs and reverse-engineers the task of those trying to deceive us in order to respectfully out-fox the fox.